nayan32biswas/mongodb-odm/docs/tutorial/indexes.md

 ```
 </details>

-We define indexes in our model in the `Config` class.
+We define indexes in our model in the `ODMConfig` class.

 ## Create indexes